Meet Our Board of Directors

 Secretary

-Sylvia is a sophomore at Johnson and Wales University pursuing a bachelor's degree in and culinary science.
+Sylvia is a junior at Johnson and Wales University pursuing a bachelor's degree in and culinary science.
 She is a recent graduate of Manchester High School, where she served as the chair of the Social Interactions and Community Outreach committee of the Student Equity Advisory Team and was an active member of the FA Verplanck Chapter of the National Honor Society.
 Outside of MHS, she was a commissioner on the Manchester Youth Commission, which gives youth a voice in municipal government.
 Sylvia is happy and eager to further the organization's endeavors.

 Director